NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

 ### Import From Derivation {#ssec-import-from-derivation}

 Import From Derivation (IFD) is disallowed in Nixpkgs for performance reasons:
-[Hydra] evaluates the entire package set, and sequential builds during evalation would increase evaluation times to become impractical.
+[Hydra] evaluates the entire package set, and sequential builds during evaluation would increase evaluation times to become impractical.

 [Hydra]: https://github.com/NixOS/hydra